Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Abstract

 \section{Abstract}

-Large Multimodal Models (LMMs) have shown remarkable progress in the field of medical Visual Question Answering (Med-VQA), achieving high accuracy on existing benchmarks.
-However, their reliability under robust evaluation is questionable.
-This study reveals that state-of-the-art models, when subjected to simple probing evaluation, perform worse than random guessing on medical diagnosis questions.
-To address this critical evaluation problem, we introduce the Probing Evaluation for Medical Diagnosis (ProbMed) dataset to rigorously assess LMM performance in medical imaging through \emph{probing evaluation} and \emph{procedural diagnosis}.
-Particularly, probing evaluation features pairing original questions with negation questions with hallucinated attributes, while procedural diagnosis requires reasoning across various diagnostic dimensions for each image, including modality recognition, organ identification, clinical findings, abnormalities, and positional grounding.
-Our evaluation reveals that top-performing models like GPT-4V and Gemini Pro perform worse than random guessing on specialized diagnostic questions, indicating significant limitations in handling fine-grained medical inquiries.
-Besides, models like LLaVA-Med struggle even with more general questions, and results from CheXagent demonstrate the transferability of expertise across different modalities of the same organ, showing that specialized domain knowledge is still crucial for improving performance.
-This study underscores the urgent need for more robust evaluation to ensure the reliability of LMMs in critical fields like medical diagnosis, and current LMMs are still far from applicable to those fields. \url{https://github.com/eric-ai-lab/ProbMed}
+Large Multimodal Models (LMMs) have demonstrated impressive performance on existing medical Visual Question Answering (Med-VQA) benchmarks.
+However, high reported accuracy does not necessarily reflect their true diagnostic reliability in clinical settings.
+This study reveals that state-of-the-art models perform worse than random guessing on medical diagnosis questions when subjected to simple Probing Evaluation for Medical Diagnosis (ProbMed).
+ProbMed challenges models through \emph{probing evaluation} and \emph{procedural diagnosis}.
+Particularly, probing evaluation features pairing ground-truth questions with adversarial counterparts that feature negated and hallucinated attributes, while procedural diagnosis requires reasoning across various dimensions for each image, including modality recognition, organ identification, clinical findings, abnormalities, and positional grounding.
+Our evaluation reveals that even top-performing models like GPT-4o, GPT-4V, and Gemini Pro perform worse than random guessing on specialized diagnostic questions, indicating significant limitations in handling fine-grained medical inquiries.
+Furthermore, our ablation study on open-source models (e.g., LLaVA, LLaVA-Med, and Med-Flamingo) identifies poor visual understanding as a primary bottleneck—a limitation that can be partially mitigated by incorporating visual descriptions generated by GPT-4o, resulting in an average performance improvement of 9.44\%.
+These findings underscore the urgent need for more robust evaluation methods and domain-specific expertise to ensure the reliability of LMMs in high-stakes medical applications.